-- %h The value of a host that makes the expression true. - %iThe value of an instance that makes the expression true. - \v The value of a performance metric from the logical expression.
+%h The value of a host that makes the expression true. %i The value of an instance that makes the expression true. % v The value of a performance metric from the logical expression.

-Some ambiguity may occur in respect to which host, instance, or performance metric is bound to a %-token.
-In most cases, the leftmost binding in the top-level subexpression is used.
-You may need to use pmie in the interactive debugging mode (specify the -d command line option) in conjunction with the -W command line option to discover which subexpressions contributes to the %-token bindings.
+Clearly, some ambiguity may occur in respect of which host, instance, or a performance metric is bound to a %-token.
+In most cases, the leftmost binding in the top-level subexpression is used, and this accommodates the vast majority of common rules.
+You may need to use pmie in the interactive debugging mode (specify the -d command line option) in conjunction with the -W command-line option to discover which subexpression contribute to the %-token bindings.

-Example 6-6 illustrates some of the options when constructing rule expressions:
+The following example illustrates some of the options when constructing rule expressions: